 Listed below are document commonly used by current music students at Marietta College.
 These can be downloaded by clicking on the link.

-The Music Major Handbook & Guide, 2018-2019 Academic Year (coming soon) contains useful information and guidelines for all music majors and minor.
+The Music Major Handbook & Guide, 2020-2021 Academic Year contains useful information and guidelines for all music majors and minor.

 The Jury Repertory Sheet (Word) contains a repertory list for Applied Music Study.
 This must be completed before each jury at the end of each semester.

 The Approval Request for Outside Recital/Concert Credit (Word) must be submitted for consideration in advance of concert attendance.
 If not submitted until after attendance, concert attendance may not count toward the required number for the semester.